What to Wear for your Headshots

 Statement jewellery can add a lot of interest to your shots, if that’s your style.
 To add a little bit of colour, you could think about painting your nails before the shoot, particularly if you’re bringing props along as your hands will be featured when holding them.

 Which colours should I avoid?

-Avoid plain black or plain white as these can both dominate your body, remove any shape and give the appearance of a head floating in space.
+Solid black (e.g. black top under a black jacket) can really remove all definition and shape from your body.
 I also recommend staying away from red as it can reflect on your face and mess with skin tones.

 If you can’t avoid a white shirt, put a jacket on to break things up a bit.

 Don’t wear clothes with very thin/close stripes or tiny checks as the pattern can render strangely in photos (known as the moire effect).
 Avoid large logos, even if it’s a company logo.
 These can change and date your photos and are often distracting.